-- 1. The alleged incident will be discreetly and confidentially investigated by the League Security Officer, or an individual as designated by the Board of Directors. - 2.
-An assessment will be made as to the veracity of the allegation based on the results of the investigation.
-No further action will be taken if the allegation is judged to be untrue. - 3.
-Allegations judged to be true will be submitted to the League President for penalty assignment.
+1. The alleged incident will be discreetly and confidentially investigated by the League Security Officer, or an individual as designated by the Board of Directors.

+2. An assessment will be made as to the veracity of the allegation based on the results of the investigation.
+No further action will be taken if the allegation is judged to be untrue.

+3. Allegations judged to be true will be submitted to the League President for penalty assignment.
 Penalties can range from a verbal reprimand for minor offenses to league expulsion for greater offenses.
-All incidents of child sexual abuse will be cause for immediate league expulsion.
-Depending on the severity of the offense, civil authorities may be advised of the incident for further action. - 4.
-The accused can appeal the Board's decision by notifying the President of the Board of Directors within 24 hours of the penalty assessment.
+All incidents of child sexual abuse will be cause for immediate league expulsion and reporting to authorities for further action.

+4. The accused can appeal the Board's decision by notifying the President of the Board of Directors within 24 hours of the penalty assessment.
 The appeal will be considered by the full Board of Directors and a final determination will be made.
 This determination is final and not subject to appeal.

+5. Immunity from liability -- According to Boys & Girls Clubs of America, "Concern is often expressed over the potential for criminal or civil liability if a report of abuse is subsequently found to be unsubstantiated."
+However, we want adults and Little Leaguers to understand that they shouldn't be afraid to come forward in these cases, even if it isn't required and even if there is a possibility of being wrong.
+Virginia provides immunity from liability to those who report suspected child abuse in "good faith."
+At the same time, there are also rules in place to protect adults who prove to have been inappropriately accused.